Kadaknath Chicken Farming Project Report, Cost and Profits:

 Kadaknath Chicken Farming Business:

-As we know poultry farming is one of the oldest farming business and turning out to be more profitable in the present days.
+As we know poultry farming is one of the oldest farming businesses and turning out to be more profitable in the present days.
 The Kadaknath chicken breed is native to the tribal communities of Dhar and Jabhua districts in Madhya Pradesh state.
-As the breed is famous for its black color and black meat chicken, commercial farming of Kadaknath chicken has successfully started in Andhra Pradesh, Tamilnadu, Telangana and Kerala states.
+As the breed is famous for its black color and black meat chicken, commercial farming of Kadaknath chicken has successfully started in Andhra Pradesh, Tamilnadu, Telangana, and Kerala states.
 The products of Kadaknath chicken such as its black meat, brown eggs, and Kadaknath chicks are highly in demand with large profit margins.
 The birds gain weight from 0.50 grams to 1.75 kg within a period of 107 to 115 days with a high feed conversation ratio yielding maximum profits.

 Kadaknath Chicken Farming Project Report – Advantages of Kadaknath Chicken Farming:

 - The demand for the byproducts of the Kadaknath chicken breed is very high.

 - Meat taste, texture, and flavor are very good.

 - The breed demand is high with a very high profit margin as the pricing of its byproducts are sold at high rates in the market.

 - The breed meat and eggs contain many essential vitamins, minerals, protein, amino acids.

 - Contains vitamins C, E, B1, B2, B6, and B12.